Retail Growth

 Amazon, for example, has mastered the art of customer personalization.
 Amazon's algorithm evaluates a shopper’s past purchases, likes, and ratings to introduce you to new items while browsing.
 With this predictive power, Amazon suggests additional products that are likely to appeal to the shopper, making them more inclined to hit “Add to Cart.”

 • Use historical data to show "Frequently Bought Together" products on your product pages.
 This helps customers identify and purchase complementary items related to the product they’re viewing.
-For example, an online bookstore could display the sequel to a novel a customer is viewing or another book by the same author.
+For example, the large mail-order auto parts company JEGS includes an "items you need" section on select purchases that features tools and accessories to make installation easier.

 • Show related products, add-ons, or accessories that go well with the main product on the checkout page.
 For instance, if a customer has a laptop in their cart, recommend adding a mouse or shipping protection to ensure their purchase is safeguarded during transit.